Changissnz/selfinterest/README.md

-creature”, a fixture for the “social” creature of subjectivity before objectivity in their priorities, the fixture as analysis in the form of cross-examinations and introspections relatable to but not required to be related to the natural sciences, since sentient being’s understanding of the natural sciences bears relevance outside of the manuscripts and natural phenomenon as practiced by sentient beings, practices coinciding with natural phenomenon but differing to natural phenomenon by their sole association to sentient will, so will has the effecting autonomy to heed natural
+creature”, a fixture for the “social” creature of subjectivity before objectivity in their priorities, the fixture as analysis in the form of cross-examinations and introspections relatable to but not required to be related to the natural sciences, since sentient beings' understanding of the natural sciences bears relevance outside of the manuscripts and natural phenomenon as practiced by sentient beings, practices coinciding with natural phenomenon but differing to natural phenomenon by their sole association to sentient will, so will has the effecting autonomy to heed natural